Latest posts by M DeMarco (see all)

 WTF is she thinking?
 You know your best friend inside and out, and you never would have thought she’d go for someone this pathetic.
-Every time you have to hang out with them you pretty much have to staple your mouth shut so you don’t scream “ARE YOU SMOKING CRACK?
+You’re not sure why she’s dating a loser but every time you hang out with them, you pretty much have to staple your mouth shut so you don’t scream “ARE YOU SMOKING CRACK?
 HOW COULD YOU BE DATING THIS LOSER???”

 Settle.
 Breathe.
 You got this.